-Renal artery stenosis (RAS) refers to a narrowing of a renal artery.
+Renal artery stenosis (RAS) (plural: stenoses) refers to a narrowing of a renal artery.
 When the process occurs slowly, it leads to secondary hypertension.
 Acute renal artery stenosis does not lead to hypersecretion of renin.

 Renal artery stenosis may be caused by several pathological processes:

-- atherosclerosis ~75% involves proximal renal artery
+- atherosclerosis (~75% of cases) involves the proximal renal artery

 - abdominal aortic coarctation

 - aortic dissection

 - Williams syndrome

 Occurrence is not uncommon following a renal transplant.

 Ultrasound, although most freely available, cheap and often used first line, is relatively operator-dependent and may prove time-consuming.

 - increased peak systolic velocity (PSV): some advocate 180 cm/s 4